cni-iisc/cni-website/pages/opportunities.md

 **Qualifications**

 - Bachelors or master’s in Computer Science, Electrical Communication, or related disciplines
-- 1-3 years of relevant experience
-- Freshers with an excellent academic record and projects in related areas will also be considered
+- Freshers as well experienced candidates are encouraged to apply
 - Salary will be commensurate with qualifications.

 **Incentives for joining CNI**<br>